curvegrid/go-ethereum-wiki/Creating-your-own-Ethereum-apps-using-Eth-go.md

 New requires two arguments; the capabilities of the node and whether or not to use UPNP for port-forwarding.
 If you don't want to fallback to client-only features set an Ethereum port and the max amount of peers this node can connect to.

-In order to indentify the node to the network you'll be required to create a private key.
+In order to identify the node to the network you'll be required to create a private key.
 The easiest way to create a new keypair is by using the `KeyRing` found in the `ethutil` package.

 ```go
 func main() {